Ismaïl Omar Guelleh: Rise to power and first term (1999–2005)

-Djibouti is one of four countries in Africa that have experienced instances of immediate successions from one family member to another.
+Djibouti is one of five countries in Africa that have experienced instances of immediate successions from one family member to another.

 On 4 February 1999, President Gouled Aptidon, uncle of Ismail Guelleh, announced his retirement at the time of the next election, and an extraordinary congress of his party, the ruling People's Rally for Progress (RPP), chose Guelleh as its presidential candidate, handpicked by Aptidon.
 As the joint candidate of the RPP and moderate wing of the Front for the Restoration of Unity and Democracy (FRUD), Guelleh won the presidential election held on 9 April 1999 with 74.02% of the vote, defeating his only challenger, the independent candidate Moussa Ahmed Idriss.
 He took office on 8 May.
 Moussa Ahmed Idriss was arrested the following September for "threatening the morale of the armed forces" and detained at an undisclosed location.

 In December 2000, Guelleh sacked the chief of staff of the National Police Force, Yacin Yabeh, prompting policemen loyal to Yabeh to unsuccessfully rebel following his dismissal.
 Guelleh is credited with brokering a permanent peace agreement that year that brought to an end the country's post-independence ethnic conflict.